frioux/app-adenosine-prefab/README.md

 integer---it can't be greater than 255.
 If you want the exact status code you can always just pass the `-v` option to curl.

-Using Adenosine In Shell Scripts
+Using Adenosine In Shell Scripts `!!!`
 ============================

-Since resty creates the REST verb functions in the shell, when using it from a script you must `source` it before you use any of the functions.
-However, it's likely that you don't want it to be overwriting the resty host history file, and you will almost always want to set the URI base explicitly.
+Since adenosine creates the REST verb functions in the shell, when using it from a script you must `source` it before you use any of the functions.
+However, it's likely that you don't want it to be overwriting the adenosine host history file, and you will almost always want to set the URI base explicitly.

       #!/usr/bin/env bash

-      # Load resty, don't write to the history file, and set the URI base
+      # Load adenosine, don't write to the history file, and set the URI base
-      . /path/to/resty -W 'https://myhost.com/data*.json'
+      . /path/to/app-adenosine -W 'https://myhost.com/data*.json'

       # GET the JSON list of users, set each of their 'disabled' properties
       # to 'false', and PUT the modified JSON back